LobeM/kodabove/README.md

 This is  my submission to the iOS coding assessment written with Swift using SwiftUI.
 I am looking foward to the interview to discuss the code.

 ### Functional Requirements
-:white_check_mark Two bottom navigation tabs for events and schedule
+:white_check_mark: Two bottom navigation tabs for events and schedule

 ### Output Requirements
 :white_check_mark: Events screen presenting a list of events from API